-Exclusive— Democrat Kurt Schrader Sends Month Old Pictures Pretending to be in District While Vacationing
+Democrat Kurt Schrader Sends Month Old Pictures Pretending to be in District While Vacationing

-Rep. Kurt Schrader (D-OR) pretends to be in his district meeting with businesses, by sending emails blasts with month-old pictures to constituents despite being on a four-week-long horseback riding vacation, which he carefully planned to take in August during recess.
+Rep. Kurt Schrader (D-OR) sent a “Congressional Update” email to his constituents which included photos of him visiting residents in his district; however, at the time the email was sent, the congressman was actually enjoying a four-week-long horseback riding vacation.

-While the congressman is gallivanting across the country on a horse with his wife, Schrader’s office sent multiple pictures of himself visiting constituents, some being a month old.
+While the congressman was gallivanting across the country on a horse with his wife, Schrader’s office has sent multiple pictures of himself visiting constituents, some being a month old.

 His office sent the email blast on August 17, with the pictures previously published on Twitter in July, before Schrader’s last email blast was sent on July 20, without including any of the pictures while they were new.